 Our Permitted Word Marks may be used after a domain name as a sub-domain name so long as the use does not make any unauthorised association with third parties.
 For example, “www.racingfanatic.com/formula1”

 Social media and Mobile Services

-Our Permitted Word Marks can be used editorially on social media platforms and on mobile services such as SMS so long as the use is to inform or report and not to brand.
+Our Permitted Word Marks can be used editorially for non-commercial purposes on social media platforms and on mobile services so long as the use is to inform or report and not to brand.

 Advertisements and promotions

 Our Permitted Word Marks cannot be used in advertisements or commercials so as to create an unauthorised association between the Formula One group and a third party or their products or services.
 For example, in advertorials.